mutoo/web-project-boilerplate/README.md

-A boilerplate for creating web project with webpack, es6, scss, and vue.
+A boilerplate for creating web project with webpack, es6, scss.

 ### Install